Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2023-02-06-how-to-build-your-personal-website-using-github-pages-and-jekyll.md

 ### **Step 7: Change the theme** <a name="step7"></a>

 There are many free [Jekyll themes](https://jekyllrb.com/docs/themes/) you can use.
 If the theme exists on GitHub and has a license that allows you to use, you can simply clone the theme's repository, edit, and push to your repository.
-The easiest way to do this is to go to the theme's GitHub page, clone the repository (download as a .zip) and copy everything to your website's directory.
+The most brain-less way to do this is to go to the theme's GitHub page, download the files as a .zip and copy everything to your website's directory.
+(An alternative way is to fork the theme's repository directly on GitHub.)

 Here I'll demonstrate how to do this with the [YAT](https://github.com/jeffreytse/jekyll-theme-yat/) theme.
 First, go to the theme's GitHub page, and download the code as .zip.